themindfulbit/td/_content/1-episodes/2014-01-31-065-stupid-clipboard-tricks.md

 > {{ theme:partial src="aside-header" voice="gabe" text="The Clipboard Conduit" }}
 >
 > It's easy to think of the clipboard as just a temporary holding place between apps or for a short period of time.
 When I started to think of it as an entry point for scripts and macros, it transformed (pun intended) the way I worked.
 If I can get it on my clipboard, I can do almost anything with it.

+> {{ theme:partial src="aside-header" voice="potatowire" text="Until next week" }}
+>
+> Well, that's it for this week.
+If you have anything that you'd like to add to or correct in the show notes you can find me on Twitter [@potatowire](http://twitter.com/potatowire/) or feel free to send an email to me at potatowire dot com.